Media Playback and Recording

 }, 10000);

-To change the volume during playback:
+To change the volume during playback, follow these steps:

 1. Construct a new media object from the audio file: